-Hence, (15), (16) and (17) can be used to solve for a steady-state equilibrium.
-They determine the steady-state capital stocks per worker of both types, the threshold value \hat{z}^ , and the investment in augmenting talent x^ .
+Hence, equations (15), (16), and (17) can be used to solve for a steady-state equilibrium.
+They determine the steady-state per worker capital stocks for both types of workers, the threshold value \hat{z}^ , and the investment in augmenting talent x^ .

-How do changes in TFP and barrier to capital accumulation affect the division of the labor force between skilled and unskilled workers?
+How do changes in TFP and the barrier to capital accumulation affect the division of the labor force between skilled and unskilled workers?
 We show below that under empirically plausible conditions, economies with lower TFP and higher investment barriers are characterized by a lower fraction of skilled workers.
 Assumption 1 The density g(.) is log-concave.